schemathesis/schemathesis/docs/targeted.rst

 - ``response_time``.
 Hypothesis will try to generate input that will more likely to have higher response time;

-To illustrate this feature, consider the following AioHTTP endpoint, that contains a hidden performance problem - the more zeroes are in the input number the slower it works and if there are more than 10 zeroes it will cause an internal server error:
+To illustrate this feature, consider the following AioHTTP endpoint, that contains a hidden performance problem - the more zeroes are in the input number, the slower it works, and if there are more than 10 zeroes, it will cause an internal server error:

 .. code:: python